winstonjs/winston/README.md

   winston.remove(winston.transports.Console);
 ```

-For more documenation about working with each individual transport supported by Winston see the "Working with Transports" section below.
+For more documenation about working with each individual transport supported by Winston see the [Working with transports](#working-with-transports) section below.

 ### Instantiating your own Logger
 If you would prefer to manage the object lifetime of loggers you are free to instantiate them yourself: